aBraM-aBraM/git_utils/README.md

 Are you pedantic?
 Do you love and appreciate the order in git log?
 If so this is the repository for you!

-This is a collection of easily configurable git hooks.
+This is a collection of easily configurable and extendable git hooks.

 ## Features

+### Commits

 * force-present - no more past-tense commit messages
 * force-title - enforce commit messages syntax -> title: message